-PREREQUISITE: LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGY An introductory biology course designed for non-science majors.
+LCCC BIOLOGY 151GRADE 11-12LENGTH 18 WEEKS1 CREDITPREREQUISITE: LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGYAn introductory biology course.
 Topics include basic chemistry and cell biology, evolution, genetics, ecology and a survey of the kingdoms.
 Students should expect to spend a minimum of one hour each day preparing for class independently.
 Laboratory required.
 This is a natural science core course.

-CCP INTRODUCTION TO ECOLOGY
+CCP INTRODUCTION TO ECOLOGY LCCC BIOLOGY 165 GRA

-LCCC BIOLOGY 165 GRADE 11-12 LENGTH 18 WEEKS 1 CREDIT PREREQUISITE: LCCC ACCEPTANCE & RECOMMENDED B OR HIGHER IN BIOLOGY / HONORS BIOLOGY An introductory course intended for the non-science major covering the environment and the interaction between human beings and the ecosystem.
+PREREQUISITE: LCCC ACCEPTANCE & RECOMMENDED B OR HIGHER IN BIOLOGY / HONORS BIOLOGY An introductory course covering the environment and the interaction between human beings and the ecosystem.
 Course also addresses the energy, social, and environmental problems associated with this interaction.
 Students should expect to spend a minimum of one hour each day preparing for class independently.
 Course will include several field experiences, including a community event and independent field observations.
 This is a natural Science Core Course.